jimleroyer/communauto-bookmarklet/README.md

 ======================

-The Communauto Bookmarklet targets the Communauto website, a car pool sharing service location in Quebec, Canada.
-This was a mini-project to introduce myself to bookmarklets, jquery and node.js (for testing).
+The Communauto Bookmarklet targets the Communauto website, a car pool sharing service located in Quebec, Canada.
+This mini-project was to me an introduction to bookmarklets, jquery and node.js (for testing).

 One Goal